Kayak fishing is on the rise, and it’s largely thanks to fishing kayaks becoming more affordable.

 Yet its portability ensures it should also attract the attention of experienced kayak anglers who want to sneak in a spot of angling at the last minute.
 Try it with one of these travel fishing rods for those clandestine fishing weekends.

 Known for their no-frills, no-nonsense rotomolded plastic kayaks, Lifetime aren’t going to set the fishing kayak world alight, but they sure do offer the most affordable craft on the market.

 The Muskie is no exception, and you’ll be hard-pressed to find a cheaper fishing kayak out there – that’s actually any good, of course.

 This package comes with a padded seat and paddle, and includes a decent articulated rod holder on the starboard gunwale, along with two, flush-mounted holders to the rear.

 Molded footrests allow comfortable use for paddlers of different sizes, and you can find two storage hatches on board, one in the center console and the other to the stern – with a bungee tank well to boot.

-While it might not win any awards for reinventing the wheel, this is a no-nonsense fishing kayak that’s highly affordable and accessible to anyone who wants to try the sport without blowing the bank.
+It’s certainly not the best fishing kayak ever invented, but the Lifetime Muskie is highly affordable and accessible to anyone who wants to try the sport without blowing the bank.

 And although it’s UV protected – you are not, so make sure you go out with one of these awesome fishing hats to keep your dome safe on all your fishing trips.

-How to Choose the Best Fishing Kayak Under $1000
+How to Choose the Best Fishing Kayaks under $1000

-Below, you’ll find a handy buyer’s guide for helping you to make the right decision when you’re in the market for a budget-friendly fishing kayak.
+Below, you’ll find a handy buyer’s guide for helping you to make the right decision when you’re in the market for budget fishing kayaks.